 4. Boston Red Sox vs. New York Giants, 1912 The first World Series was played in 1903 and it only took nine years to produce a legend.
 The contest of 1912 boasts one gem that will go down in the annals of history: It lasted eight games.
 You read that right.
 Giants great Christy Mathewson started Game Two which lasted eleven innings before it was called.
 As a tie.
 Because of darkness.
 Game Eight went ten innings and Giant Fred Snodgrass dropped a catchable ball, leading to a Red Sox victory.

 3. New York Mets vs. Boston Red Sox, 1986 Bill Buckner may have finally redeemed himself in the eighth season of “Curb Your Enthusiasm,” but Boston fans won’t soon forget his ultimate gaffe in Game Six.
-(The fact that they’ve won two since and have a shot at a third this year should help.)
+(The fact that they’ve won three since should help.)